wookey-project/app-sample-button/README.md

 # The Button app use case example

-This application is coupled with the [leds application](../leds/README.md) as they work together using IPC channels (Inter-Process Communication).
+This application is coupled with the ['leds' application](../leds/README.md) as they work together using IPC channels (Inter-Process Communication).

 ## Purpose of the example